pay-now/paynow-woocommerce/README.EN.md

 ![Configuration step 3][ext7]

-4. Production credential keys can be found in the tab `My business > Paynow > Settings > Shops and poses > Authentication data` in the mBank online banking.
+4. Production credential keys can be found in the tab `My business > Paynow > Settings > Shops and poses > Authentication data` in the mBank's online banking.

    Sandbox credential keys can be found in `Settings > Shops and poses > Authentication data` in the [sandbox panel][ext11].